Ybor City cigar makers' strike of 1931: Historical significance

 The Strike of 1931 is remembered as the final battle in which a tradition integral to cigar makers' craft had for once and for all been removed by the growing corporate power in the United States.
 Moreover, the rights of minorities to engage in free speech and express their political opinions were overwhelmingly disregarded by an establishment feeling threatened by radical ideologies.
 Despite a traditional "loss," the manner in which workers held together showed the power of people in the face of local, state and federal government.
-Two years later on December 28, 1933 cigar makers and manufacturers came to an agreement of sorts in which, according to the Wall Street Journal, "A pact was signed by cigar manufacturers and workers banning lockout and strikes for three years.
+Two years later on December 28, 1933, cigar makers and manufacturers came to an agreement of sorts in which, according to the Wall Street Journal, "A pact was signed by cigar manufacturers and workers banning lockout and strikes for three years.
 A wage scale agreement is awaiting adoption of a code for the industry".

+The strike also demonstrated the strength and cohesion of Tampa’s Latino immigrant community.
+According to The Daily Worker (1931), the strike’s organization reflected strong support among Latino workers, even as the paper critiqued the lack of broader inclusion of Black and white workers.
+The newspaper highlighted that while the strike was used to promote the Communist Party, it also documented the solidarity and collective effort of the predominantly Latino workforce, showing how tightly knit community networks bolstered labor activism.